The United States Refugee Admissions Program (USRAP) Consultation & Worldwide Processing Priorities

 No refugees may be admitted in the new fiscal year until the Presidential Determination has been signed.

-Annually, processing priorities (for definition see the “Glossary” link to the right) are established to determine which of the world’s refugees are of special humanitarian concern to the United States.
+Annually, processing priorities (for definition see the “Glossary” page) are established to determine which of the world’s refugees are of special humanitarian concern to the United States.
 Fulfilling a processing priority enables a refugee applicant the opportunity to interview with a USCIS officer, but does not guarantee acceptance.

 Refugees must generally be outside their country of origin, but we can process some individuals in their home countries if authorized by the President.